-$^{^{3}}$ For a description of the observing preparation processes, see the Cycle 10 Proposer's Guide Section 6 conditions (PWV and estimated path length variability), actual array configuration, project completion status, proposal grade and rank, among other things.
+$^{^{3}}$ For a description of the observing preparation processes, see the Cycle 12 Proposer's Guide Section 6 conditions, like Precipitable Water Vapor (PWV) and estimated path length variability, actual array configuration, project completion status, proposal grade and rank, among other things.
 The dynamic scheduler will also suggest array calibration SBs at appropriate times.
-It is intended that by Full Operations the algorithm will be optimized to the point that the dynamic scheduler can fully automatically queue SBs during normal operation periods.
+In the future, it is intended that the algorithm will be optimized to the point that the dynamic scheduler can fully automatically queue SBs during normal operation periods.
 At present the Astronomer on Duty will select SBs in the dynamic scheduler GUI to be added to the array's scheduling queue for execution.